 Should You Consider an In Service Distribution?

-As a Registered Investment Adviser in the Jackson, Michigan area, we work side-by-side with many clients who are employed by companies like CMS Energy, Tenneco, and Jackson Community College (to name a few) that offer the possibility of in service distributions.
+As a Registered Investment Adviser in the Jackson, Michigan area, we work side-by-side with many clients who are employed by companies like CMS Energy, Tenneco, Allegiance Health, and Jackson College (to name a few) that offer the possibility of in service distributions.

 In case you are unfamiliar with the term in service distribution, let us quickly provide some background for you.
 Once you reach the age of 59 1/2, some companies allow their employees to rollover their vested balance in their retirement plans to an Individual Retirement Account (IRA) while continuing to fund their plan.
 By retirement plan, we mean a 401(k), 403(b), 457 and even pension funds just to name a few.
 Sounds pretty great, right?
 Well, like any other investment option, there are pros and cons to making this move.